SAP/abap-to-json/docs/feature-requests.md

 REPLACE ALL OCCURRENCES OF cl_abap_char_utilities=>newline IN lv_json WITH space.
 ```

 **OData envelope rewriting** — examining the top-level key of a JSON response and rewriting the outer array/object shape to match the ABAP target type.
 Compensates for `DESERIALIZE` requiring an exact shape match.
+Item 1.2 (`path` parameter) addresses this directly.

 ---

-### 4.2 Post-processing after SERIALIZE
+### 3.2 Post-processing after SERIALIZE

 **JSON-in-a-field** — storing serialized JSON as a string field in an OData entity, DB table, or RFC parameter.
 Very common pattern; the serializer output is treated as an opaque string.